NekomimiOwO/AinoCompanion/README.md

 - Investigate and fix the owner switch key
 - The go command is probably using the master instead of the owner
 - Remove: "NavMeshObstacle Carving Conflict: The PhysGrabCart actively carves a dynamic hole in the NavMesh.
 The Unity NavMeshAgent's native obstacle avoidance would detect this hole and force the agent to violently brake (dropping speed from 3.5m/s to ~1.5m/s) to prevent "falling off" the NavMesh." from the readme, since she walks normally near the cart—even generating NavMesh paths through it.
+- Make the interpolation system better.
+- on the next update, revise for error before releasing.

 Below, a test of how the readme will look like: